 In 2008, 416 people died on Georgia roads because of drivers under the influence of alcohol.
 Alcohol-related fatalities account for more than one-quarter of Georgia road deaths.
 Each of these deaths is a wrongful death that could have been prevented if the driver obeyed the law.

 Learn more about the rights of DUI victims in Georgia.
-Contact the Atlanta Law Offices of Shane Smith at 770-HURT-999.
+Contact the Atlanta Shane Smith Law at 770-HURT-999.